 - Use as short an extension cord as possible. - Do not use multiple extension cords. - Make sure that when in operation, the extension cord plug and heater cord plug connections are free and clear of water.
-This could cause an electric shock or fire. - Make sure your vehicle is parked in a clean area, clear of combustibles. - Make sure the heater, heater cord and extension cord are firmly connected. - Check for heat anywhere in the electrical hookup once the system has been operating for approximately 30 minutes. - Make sure the system is unplugged and properly stowed before starting and driving your vehicle.
+This could cause an electric shock or fire. - If the block heater cord is under the hood, Do Not remove the wiring from its original location.
+Do Not close the hood on the extension wiring. - Make sure your vehicle is parked in a clean area, clear of combustibles. - Make sure the heater, heater cord and extension cord are firmly connected. - Check for heat anywhere in the electrical hookup once the system has been operating for approximately 30 minutes. - Make sure the system is unplugged and properly stowed before starting and driving your vehicle.
 Make sure the protective cover seals the prongs of the block heater cord plug when not in use. - Make sure the heater system is checked for proper operation before winter.